ExLibrisGroup/Cloud-app-delete-old-requests/README.md

 # Cloud-app-delete-old-requests

- This cloud app delete old requests from CSV file.
+ This cloud app delete old requests from CSV file.<br>
- You can create a report in Analytics and export to a CSV file.
+ You can create a report in Analytics and export to a CSV file.<br>
- You can also create the CSV file manually.
+ You can also create the CSV file manually.<br>

  Sample CSV file report:
   MMS Id,Holding Id,Physical Item Id,Request Id<br>